barnjamin/algorand-doc-bot/README.md

 ## Can I add to it?

-Yes, submit a pr with a markdown document in a new named file in data_sources and I'll add it to the vector db locally then push it.
+Yes, submit a pr with a new source directory in `source_data` containing markdown documents I'll add it to the vector db locally then push it.

 To add a source locally, follow the steps above to set up the environment.